yuzuha48/WanderGuide/README.md

 Users can:
 - 🔍 search for itineraries based on location
-- ➕ add as many days to their itineraries as they wish
+- ➕ create an itinerary and add as many days to their itineraries as they wish
 - 📍 pin locations on Google Maps in their itineraries
 - ♥️ save other users' itineraries
 - 👀 view how many people saved the itineraries